Benefits for Data Governance and Data Engineering

 Table level lineage tells us about dependencies at table level.

-Table ORDER_AGG is a product of Table CUSTOMER and ORDER
+Table ORDER_AGG is the result of a join of Table CUSTOMER and ORDER

 Column level lineage